URY has 12 teams of students which look after all aspects of running a radio station. Whether that be creating the content or maintaining the station.

 Fancy having your own show or joining a team?
 Start your journey by joining URY and become a paid member.

-The presenting and production team cover everything to do with presenting!
-We support you as a presenter by training you to use the studio, scheduling your shows and helping you develop your presenting skills.
-We also cover all elements of production with our production sub-team.
+The production team cover all elements of production.
 This includes producing all of URY’s events, from live music nights to the YUSU elections, as well as producing and presenting content for our production team shows.
-If you fancy being a radio producer after uni, or just want to get involved with a pre existing show rather than having your own: production is the place for you!
+If you fancy being a radio producer after uni, or just want to get involved with a pre-existing show rather than having your own: production is the place for you!

 We help to promote URY On Air, Online, and On Tap.
 Coming up with new ways to share the great content the station produces.
 We maintain the social media, design merchandise and organise competitions.
 Formally the business team, marketing was formed in 2013.
 If you’re the creative type who is social media savvy, then the marketing team is for you!

 The engineering team regularly record and broadcast our live music sessions, set up events both on and off campus, and not forgetting keeping us on air.
 We also keep the station running, fixing and making thing to make the station better.
 If you have an interest in sound engineering or electronic engineering then this is perfect for you.
 Many of our projects also combine with software, so if you want to practice any of your computing knowledge on a variety of projects then this is also a good team to learn and develop.
 While those with experience in these things are great, we also work to help train members who have had no prior experience in some or all of these areas.
 Being on the engineering team is a great opportunity to gain a variety of experience, and many of our alumni have gone on and worked in the industry.